-The ‘war for talent’ in data and analytics has intensified in recent years and evolved to encompass new frontiers and unfamiliar territories.
+The ‘war for talent’ in data and digital expertise has intensified in recent years and evolved to encompass new frontiers and unfamiliar territories.
 Fuelled by digital transformation, new capabilities and a shortage of talent, employers need a new battle plan to prevail.

 Align talent to the business agenda

 Companies invest heavily in strategy, but many fail to appropriately consider the resources required to deliver it.
 Talent management is far more effective if it originates from a premise on factors that relate to business performance.
 Integrating business and HR agendas allows for the assessment of skills required to successfully implement action plans.

 By looking beyond the standard candidate pool, companies can actively target candidates who have experience in industries that use similar tools or solve transferable problems.
 Traditionally, most employers would require specific qualifications to fill complex data roles.
 However, for those brave enough to break the mould, some of the best data skills out there are self-taught and have a genuine passion and desire to develop their craft.